matthewjohnpayne/MPC/README.md

 They perform validations of MPC subpackage functionality.
 In the source repository they are located under [tests](?????????????).

-See README\_TESTS.md for more detail on testing.
+See tests\/README\_TESTS.md for more detail on testing.

 ## Installation

-See README\_INSTALL.rst for more detail on installation.
+See README\_INSTALL.md for more detail on installation.

 ### Requirements